redfrogsss/RedStream/README.md

 - pwd: testes

 ## Learn More
-This is a Individual Assignment Project built in 2021 for the Final Year Project of the Associate Degree of Information System Development.
+This is a Group Project built in 2021 for the Final Year Project of the Associate Degree of Information System Development.

 The following tech is used in this project.
 - [ReactJS](https://reactjs.org/) - the frontend framework of this project.